 Requesting Printed or Physical Records

 Visit the Denton County Appraisal District office at 3911 Teasley Lane, Denton, TX 76210.
 Staff provide printed tax rolls for specific parcels or time periods.
 Large-format maps require advance notice.
 There is no fee for single-page requests.
+For certified copies used in legal matters, a $15 processing fee applies per document.
+Payment accepts cash, check, or credit card.
+Allow 3–5 business days for preparation.

 Viewing Parcel Data Through GIS Maps

 The Denton County GIS portal integrates tax roll data with aerial imagery and zoning layers.
 Users toggle between map views to see property lines, easements, and infrastructure.
 Click any parcel to pull up its tax information instantly.
+GIS tools support measuring distances, printing custom maps, and sharing links.
+Mobile apps are available for iOS and Android.
+Training sessions are offered monthly for real estate professionals.

 Accessing Public Records at County Offices

 In addition to the Appraisal District, the Tax Assessor-Collector and County Clerk maintain related records.
 The Tax Office at 401 W. Hickory St., Denton, TX 76201, handles payment histories and delinquency notices.
 The Clerk’s office at 1450 E. McKinney St. stores deeds and liens.
+All locations operate Monday–Friday, 8:00 AM to 5:00 PM.
+Appointments are recommended for complex requests.
+Security protocols require photo ID for sensitive documents.

 How the Tax Roll Affects Your Property Taxes

 Your property tax bill depends directly on the values listed in the Denton County tax roll.
 Higher appraised values lead to higher bills, while exemptions reduce the amount owed.
 Understanding this relationship helps owners plan budgets and avoid surprises.
+Tax rates are set independently by each jurisdiction but applied to the taxable value from the roll.
+Even if rates stay flat, rising property values increase your payment.
+Monitoring the roll ensures you’re not overcharged due to errors.

 How Assessed and Taxable Values Impact Your Tax Bill